University of Kansas '82

 In May 2007, Shelley was inducted into the NJCAA Baseball Coaches Association Hall of Fame, joining 77 other community college coaching greats.
 He is just the second coach from Region VI and the Kansas Jayhawk Conference to earn this prestigious honor.
 In Jan., 2013, Shelley will earn college baseball highest coaching honor when he is inducted to the American Baseball Coaches Assocation (ABCA) Hall of Fame.

-Shelley is in his 29th season at the helm of the highly successful Johnson County baseball program.
-The winningest coach in JCCC history, and one of the all-time leaders in the KJCCC, Shelley has amassed an impressive 879-530-1 mark (.624), leading four teams to Eastern Sub-Regional championships and four squads to NJCAA Region VI titles.
+program.
+The winningest coach in JCCC history, and one of the all-time leaders in the KJCCC, Shelley has amassed an impressive 925-549-1 mark (.627), leading four teams to Eastern Sub-Regional championships and four squads to NJCAA Region VI titles.
 In 2005, Shelley won his 500th game as JCCC’s head coach, and became JCCC’s all-time wins leader, surpassing JCCC Hall of Famer Sonny Maynard.
 Win number 599 might just be his most rewarding.
 That victory gave JCCC its first berth to the NJCAA JUCO World Series.
 He got win number 600 in his first game of the 2009 campaign, 700 came during the 2011 season, and 800 came during the 2014 campaign, which is Shelley’s best to date, and last year he surpassed the 900-win plateau.

 His 2014 squad won a record 50 games, captured both the East Jayhawk Conference and Region VI titles, and qualified for the NJCAA JUCO World Series for the second time in his career and the program’s history.